 Consequently, I changed my mind and forced Connor to cancel his plan.

 Why Is My Mom So Annoying: Crack the Case!

 According to some psychologists, they have found a way to explain the root of this problem.
 From their perspective and research surveys, it is the family system theory that exerts a significant influence on how parents think and act.
 Of course, these behavior patterns tend to madden children and make them wonder “Why are moms so annoying”.

 In the parent’s mind, each family should be poised in an absolute state of balance which assigns every member to a specific role.
 Pooja Lakshmin, M.D., working as a clinical assistant professor of psychiatry, put forward this idea.
 In other words, no matter how grown you are, your parents will probably consider you to serve the same role as a little child for the rest of their lives.

 On the contrary, what children have in their minds is that becoming an adult means becoming independent of the other adults in the family.
 Therefore, out of millions of phrases in the dictionary, “my parents are so annoying” may be among the most common to be used by sons and daughters.

-As in the aforementioned scenario, that the mom tried to protect her kid and screen out potential risks is out of the question.
-Every mother would do the same without thinking twice, even when she has to meddle in sensitive matters.
+As in the aforementioned scenario, the mom’s effort to screen out potential risks and protect her kid is out of the question.
+Every mother will do the same without thinking twice, even when she has to meddle in sensitive matters.